KarMiles/polish-girl-painting/README.md

         - simple yet secure authentication system,
         - high quality images of products,
         - clear and simple item descriptions,
-        - users' personal angagement.
+        - users' personal engagement.
     - *Supplying physical products* (mostly paintings and drawings) - which calls especially for:
         - creating a shopping bag mechanism where user's choices may be remembered,
-        - clear discriptions with high quality representations,
+        - clear descriptions with high quality representations,
     - *Receiving single payments* (no subscriptions) - as the store's products are mostly unique by their nature.
 - Main target groups are:
     - young European aspiring professional adults,